jonnonz1/nz-statute-book/acts/public/1980/crimes-internationally-protected-persons-united-nations-and-associated-personnel-and-hostages-act-1980.md

   (d) the act or omission is one that constitutes, or would, if done or made in New Zealand, constitute,—
     (i) a crime referred to or described in a provision of the Crimes Act 1961 specified in Schedule 2; or (ii) an attempt to commit such a crime, if the crime is not itself constituted by a mere attempt.
-(2) Every one who commits a crime against this section is liable on conviction on indictment to the same penalty to which he would have been liable had he been charged with a crime against the relevant provision of the Crimes Act 1961.
+(2) Every one who commits a crime against this section is liable on conviction to the same penalty to which he would have been liable had he been charged with a crime against the relevant provision of the Crimes Act 1961.

 ### 5 Threats against persons
 (1) Every one commits a crime who threatens to do an act, if—